-Tammy joined CORE Orthopedics in 2012.
+Tammy joined CORE Orthopedics in 2012 and Orthopedic Institute in 2019.
 She received her Bachelor of Science in nursing and her Master of Science in nursing from South Dakota State University.
 She also served as a clinical instructor for SDSU for five years, supervising undergraduate nursing students in the hospital setting.

 Tammy chose a career as a PA because she loves the opportunity to educate patients about their diagnosis and options for treatment.
 She works closely with Dr. Kalo, providing expertise in shoulder and knee arthroscopy, articular cartilage repair, sports medicine, and total joint replacement.
 Watching patients in the recovery process is what Tammy finds most rewarding, knowing that they are getting back to their best.